Campfire Cooking in Another World with My Absurd Skill: Light novel

 Written by Ren Eguchi, the series began publication on the novel posting website Shōsetsuka ni Narō on January 5, 2016.
-The series was later acquired by Overlap, who began publishing the series with illustrations by Masa on November 25, 2016 under their Overlap Novels imprint.
-As of December 2022, thirteen volumes have been released.
+The series was later acquired by Overlap, who began publishing the series with illustrations by Masa on November 25, 2016, under their Overlap Novels imprint.
+As of September 2025, 17 volumes have been released.

 In March 2019, J-Novel Club announced that they licensed the light novel for English publication.
+In January 2025, J-Novel Club announced that a 2-in-1 omnibus print release would begin publication in August 2025.

-Volume list
+Volumes

 Manga

 A manga adaptation, illustrated by Akagishi K, began serialization on the Comic Gardo manga website on March 24, 2017.
-As of December 2022, the series' individual chapters have been collected into nine tankōbon volumes.
+As of July 2025, the series' individual chapters have been collected in 11 tankōbon volumes.
 In April 2020, J-Novel Club announced that they also licensed the manga adaptation for English publication.
+In January 2025, J-Novel announced that the manga would begin print publication in September 2025.

 A spin-off manga illustrated by Momo Futaba, titled Campfire Cooking in Another World with My Absurd Skill: Sui's Great Adventure (とんでもスキルで異世界放浪メシ スイの大冒険, Tondemo Sukiru de Isekai Hōrō Meshi: Sui no Daibōken), began serialization on the Comic Gardo website on August 24, 2018.
-As of December 2022, the series' individual chapters have been collected into seven tankōbon volumes.
+As of February 2024, the series' individual chapters have been collected in eight tankōbon volumes.
 In September 2022, J-Novel Club announced that they also licensed the spin-off manga in English.